 Caesar 3.
+Caesar continued and completed.
 The equivalent of four books from Caesar; Gallic and Civil Wars are read.
 This year the syntax of the verb is emphasized.
 A general study of the life and times of Caesar is made.
 One hour a week in the writing of Latin.
-Texts: Mather's Caesar, Gallic and Civil Wars; Bennett's Latin Grammar.
+Texts: Mather's Caesar, Gallic and Civil Wars; Bennett's Latin Grammar; and Pearson's Latin Prose Composition.
 Five times a week.

 Cicero 4.
 Four orations against Catiline; De Imperio Pompeii; selected letters.
 Drill in the forms and syntax of the verb continued.
 Special attention given to the syntax of nouns, pronouns, and adjectives.
 The leading facts of Roman History and Constitutional Law connected with the time of Cicero are traced.
 Latin Composition.
-Texts: Kelsey's Cicero, Bennett's Latin Grammar.
+Texts: Kelsey's Cicero, Pearson's Latin Prose Composition.
 Five times a week.